 The core module and all feature modules are Unity packages and located at

 A game client is a binary.
 A client-worker is an object instantiated by said binary.

 In the GDK, each SpatialOS entity that a worker has checked out is represented as a Unity ECS Entity.
 Additionally, you can represent a SpatialOS entity as a GameObject.
 See the GameObject Creation feature module documentation for more info.

-The term “inject” refers to when a field is populated automatically, either by Unity or the SpatialOS GDK.
+The term “inject” refers to when a field is populated automatically by the SpatialOS GDK for Unity.

 In the MonoBehaviour workflow the GDK performs injection via reflection using the